apache/arrow/docs/source/java/cdata.rst

        final static BufferAllocator allocator = new RootAllocator();

        /**
-        * Create a {@link FieldVector} and export this to an existing memory address
+        * Create a {@link FieldVector} and export it via the C Data Interface
         * @param schemaAddress Schema memory address to wrap
         * @param arrayAddress Array memory address to wrap */